Submissions

 • Attached image files in sequential order as cited in manuscript.
 Composite photos should be uploaded as separate image files without A,B,C on the image.

-• Case Reports, Case Presentations, and Photo Vignettes require both clinical and histologic images
+• Case Reports and Photo Vignettes require both clinical and histologic images

 • Do NOT add any superimposed labels (e.g., A, B, C,…) on image montages; these will be inserted at publication